IceClear/StableSR/README.md

 <img src="assets/network.png" width="800px"/>

+:star: If StableSR is helpful to your images or projects, please help star this repo.
+Thanks! :hugs:

 ### Update
 - **2023.05.22**: :whale: Improve the code to save more GPU memory, now 128 --> 512 needs 8.9G.
 Enable start from intermediate steps.
 - **2023.05.20**: The [WebUI Demo](https://github.com/pkuliyi2015/sd-webui-stablesr) of StableSR is avaliable.
 Thank [Li Yi](https://github.com/pkuliyi2015) for the implementation!